smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/02 - SQL Query Processing Order.md

 We can summarize the four table operators into the following:
 *  There is only one actual type of table join, the Cartesian product.  `INNER` and `OUTER JOIN` are restricted cartesian products where the `ON` predicate specifies the restriction.
-*  The `APPLY` operator is used when you want to return values from a table-valued function.
+*  The `APPLY` operator is used when you want to return values from a correlated table expression (including table-valued functions).
 *  The `PIVOT` and `UNPIVOT` are two operators in SQL Server that rotate rows into columns and vice versa.